Maximum Intended Load

 Mistake #5: Using the Wrong Ladder for the Job

 Not all ladders are built for all tasks.
-A lightweight aluminum step ladder might suffice for changing a lightbulb, but it’s a recipe for failure if you need to work overhead for an hour.
-Extension ladders require secure anchoring and proper angle (the 4:1 rule: base should be 1 foot out for every 4 feet up).
-Because of that, multi-position ladders offer versatility but come with their own limitations.
+Because of that, a lightweight aluminum step ladder might suffice for changing a lightbulb, but it’s a recipe for failure if you need to work overhead for an hour.
+In real terms, extension ladders require secure anchoring and proper angle (the 4:1 rule: base should be 1 foot out for every 4 feet up).
+Multi-position ladders offer versatility but come with their own limitations.
 Always match the ladder type to the job’s demands, and never force a tool to fit a task it wasn’t designed for.

 The Bottom Line: Safety Isn’t Optional